osdoudece115710/forfacts/README.md

-The Chevrolet Fleetline Aerosedan, introduced in 1941 but popular in the post-war period, featured sleek styling and was one of the first cars to incorporate streamlining for improved aerodynamics.
+The first modern gas station, designed specifically for automobiles, opened in 1905 in St. Louis, Missouri, offering fuel, oil, and other services to motorists.